katherine-huang/personal_web/content/home/life.md

   #   4 = Citation (publication only)
   view: 2 -->
 ---
-* I am a certificated **clarinet player**.
-I was a member of the Musicians Association of Sichuan, China.
-My advisor was [*Yi Zhu*](https://baike.baidu.com/item/%E6%9C%B1%E6%AF%85/3178725), who is now the Deputy Director of the Music Department of Sichuan University.
+* I am a certificated **personal fitness trainer**.
+I was a member of the American Council on Exercise.
-* I am also a master in **Chinese Calligraphy**.
-My advisor was [*Jialin Zheng*](https://baike.baidu.com/item/%E9%83%91%E5%AE%B6%E6%9E%97/8612136), who is now a Vice Chairman of
+* I am also a passionate explorer of the nature with **Advanced Open Water (AOW) Diving** license.
-Sichuan Calligraphers Association and Vice Chairman of Chengdu Calligraphers Association.
+* Beyond my professions, I am an amateur photographer, travel enthusiast and fashion lover.